• Skip to main content

 Nonprofits rely on volunteers to help them fulfill their missions everyday.
 Some nonprofits rely on a volunteer base more heavily than others, but all nonprofits eventually encounter a difficult volunteer.
 In this episode of the PBPA Podcast, Elizabeth Newton will speak to us about how to effectively and legally deal with challenging volunteers.
 Pro Bono Partnership …

-Read moreHandling Problem Volunteers: Tips to Minimize the Risks of a Difficult Do-gooder
+Read MoreHandling Problem Volunteers: Tips to Minimize the Risks of a Difficult Do-gooder

 Webcast: No Good Deed Goes Unpunished: Risk Management of Nonprofits